akka/akka/akka-docs/src/main/paradox/stream/operators/Flow/futureFlow.md

 ## Examples

-A deferred creation of the stream based on the initial element like how the deprecated `lazyInit` worked can be achieved by combining `futureFlow` with `prefixAndTail` like so:
+A deferred creation of the stream based on the initial element can be achieved by combining `futureFlow` with `prefixAndTail` like so:

 Scala